 - QR code research Bulletin Board

-I participated in professional development art workshops that were provided by schools, school boards, and education associations.
+The Professional Development workshops I participated in were provided by schools, school boards, and education associations.
 Some of these were:

 - Making Ink from Plants (Budapest, Hungary, CEESA)